Angel Biscuits are the perfect combination of a flaky biscuit and a delicious yeast roll. The dough can be refrigerated and the biscuits baked later.

 - Add yeast to warm water and sugar and allow to sit for 5 minutes.

 - Mix together dry ingredients.
-Cut in shortening until crumbly.
+Cut in cold butter and shortening until crumbly.

 - Add yeast mixture and milk to crumb mixture.
 Stir until well moistened.